aarushsaboo/aarushsaboo/sections/header.md

 </p>

 <h1 align="center">
-  Let's Connect and have a Chat!💬
+  Connect if you have something interesting to say!
 </h1>

 <p align="center">